Find The Coordinates Of The Midpoint

 Integration with GIS

-Geographic Information Systems (GIS) increasingly utilize the midpoint formula for spatial analysis.
+Geographic Information Systems (GIS) increasingly use the midpoint formula for spatial analysis.
 GIS software can automatically calculate the midpoints between various geographical locations, aiding in urban planning, logistics, and environmental studies.
-For example, determining the optimal location for a new distribution center by finding the midpoint between key suppliers and customers.
+To give you an idea, determining the optimal location for a new distribution center by finding the midpoint between key suppliers and customers.

 Use in Machine Learning